Locally integrable cross sections and their intersection covolume: Introduction

 The Palm measure construction (see~\cite{last2009} and the references therein) yields a correspondence between invariant measures on \(G^{\ast}\) and Palm measures on \(G_{o}^{\ast}\), and {\em finite intensity} of a point process means finiteness of the corresponding Palm measure.

 The construction of transverse measures for flows (actions of \(\mathbb{R}\)) dates back to Ambrose--Kakutani (see~\cite[\S12]{nadkarni2013}).
 For unimodular groups, separated cross sections (those with \(\Lambda_{Y}\) discrete) have been studied in~\cite{avni2010entropy, kyed2015, Slutsky2017, bjorklund2025int} among others.
-Here we develop a unified construction for arbitrary cross sections, adapting Palm theory to the ergodic setting and extending the {\em intersection space} framework due to the second author, Hartnick and Karasik~\cite{bjorklund2025int}.

-A key step is showing that the classical Mecke equation characterizes the right notion of invariance for transverse measures.
-This confirms a conjecture of G.~Last~\cite[\S3.10]{last2009}, and leads to a canonical {\em transverse correspondence}:
+In order to extend the intersection spaces construction due to \cite{bjorklund2025int} to general cross sections, we need to extend the transverse measure construction accordingly.
+To this end we prove that the Mecke equation characterizes relative invariance of transverse measures, thereby confirming Last's conjecture~\cite[\S3.10]{last2009}, and this leads to a canonical {\em transverse correspondence}: